nasadata/MySQL-SAMPLES/README.md

 1. Test Files

 Data exploration brings challenges with every piece of data.
-Preserving the integrity of the data used for analysis, confirmation is never too much.
+Preserving the integrity of the data used for analysis is essential.
+Confirmation is never too much.
 When using different distributions of SQL and spreadsheets it is essential to compare results.
-Data from point “a” to point “b” and make sure numbers are accurate.
+Data from point “a” to point “b” and make sure numbers match accurately.

-Change the word variable on the code (two times) for the variable on your table,change the word table for the name of your data source or table name.
+Change the word variable on the code (two times) for the variable on your table, change the word table for the name of your data source or table name.

 2. Compare the results with the source.